mabuonomo/yggdrasill/README.md

 # utils

-# GRPC folder -> From protobuf .proto files to NestJS interfaces/methods and class
+# GRPC folder -> From protobuf .proto files to NestJS interfaces

+# GRAPHQL folder -> from graphql .graphql files to NestJs interfaces